ThomasCanning-Confluent/Simple_VPC/readme.md

 .A linux based EC2 instance has been deployed to each private subnet (AMI ID=ami-0c36451c41e1eefd2).
 The region has been set to us-west-2.
 The instance type is t2.micro. §
 <ul>
 <li>CIDR block = collection of IP addresses that share the same network prefix and number of bits</li>
 <li>Terraform, an infrastructure as code tool that can provision resources in the cloud from declarative code, is used to make the VPC.
-Has the benefits of being able to manage infrastructure across different cloud platforms using a single tool, can be reused easily, is safer, and CI can be automated easier. </li>
+Has the benefits of being able to manage infrastructure across different cloud platforms using a single tool, can be reused easily, is safer and predictable, and CI can be automated easier. </li>
 <li>The code has been stored on github in a private git repository.
 Git is a version control system that makes keeping history of changes, collaborating with other developers, and continuous integration easy.
 Git repositories can be hosted on platforms such as github which provides an interface and collaborative environment for managing repositories.</li>
+<li>Terraform state is stored locally by default.
+Other options are remote state storage options offered by AWS, or terraform provides Terraform cloud as a hosted solution meaning you don't have to manage state youself</li>
+<li>In this network, nodes in the same subnet can talk to eachother.
+The nodes in the public subnet can talk to the internet, the private subnet nodes can't directly, but can through the public subnet.</li>
+<li>The AWS credentials are stored in the config file</li>
 </ul>